valverdemp/bloques/README.md

 UPDATE (2019): Nowadays you can compile a blog corpus with web scrapping software like import.io.

-# List of commands to create a blog corpus
+# List of commands to create the blog corpus

 BLOQUES is a corpus made up of weblogs.
 Here I explain the steps I followed to build the corpus.